This spot has been added by

 Aerial view of Tunnels Beach snorkeling area.

-How to get to Tunnels Beach snorkeling spot?
+How to get to the Tunnels Beach snorkeling spot

-Makua Beach is about 1 mile (1.6km) before the end of the road (Haena State Park) along the northern coast of Kauai.
-To get there from Lihu’e first take route 56, then 560 (Kuhio Highway) north.
-It takes a little over one hour to cover the 40-mile distance.
+Makua Beach is about 1 mile (1.6km) before the end of the road at Haena State Park, along the northern coast of Kauai.
+To get there from Lihu’e first take route 56, then route 560 (Kuhio Highway) north.
+It takes a little over one hour to drive the 40-mile distance.

-Finding the main beach access can be tricky (see on google maps).
-It can also be tricky to find a place to park nearby, because of the many no-parking areas near the path to the beach.
-Once you’ve parked, walk about 100 yards to the beach.
+Finding the main beach access can be tricky (see on Google Maps).
+It can also be tricky to find a parking space nearby, because of the numerous no-parking areas near the path to the beach.
+The beach is just a 100 yard walk from the main road.

 Tunnels Beach Kauai snorkeling map

-Once you’ve reached the beach along the access path, walk towards the right for about 100 to 150 yards.
-You will arrive at a sandy area that is the ideal spot for getting into the water.
+Once you’ve reached the beach along the access path, walk towards the right for a few dozen yards to reach the recommended water entrance spots (see map above).

 Tunnels Beach snorkeling tips and recommendations

-The area to explore includes the reef that runs parallel with the western part of the beach (to your left when you enter the water) and the spot inside the small lagoon of Haena Point (across from you).
-Use the aerial view above to locate the different places to explore and also the ones to steer clear of, since there are strong currents in the area.
+The best area to explore includes the reef that runs parallel to the western part of the beach.
+It is on your left when you enter the water.
+The shallow lagoon around Haena Point is now closed to all water activities, including snorkeling.
+Use the aerial view above to locate the various places to explore and also the ones to steer clear of, since there are strong currents or closed areas.

 Snorkeling with Hawaiian monk seal at Ke'e Beach, Kauai